typotheque/public-documentation/vertical-metrics.md

 To control the clipping area in environments like Office Word:

-- Set `OS/2.usWinAscent` and `OS/2.usWinDescent` large enough to enclose all the known usage of glyphs.
+- Set `OS/2.usWinAscent` and `OS/2.usWinDescent` large enough to enclose all the intended usage of glyphs.
-- Make sure to take GPOS mark attachment (anchoring) into consideration.
+- Besides the bounding box of all glyphs, make sure to also take GPOS mark attachment (anchoring) into consideration.